TechAvangers/TrackIT-iOS/README.md

 ## Scenario

-First of all, we should do at this time is social distancing, but we can't survive without food so we have to expose our selves to some degree to get that groceries.
+First of all, we should do at this time is social distancing, but we can't survive without food so we have to expose ourselves to some degree to get groceries among other essentials.

-Going to market in these times poses a risk of getting in close contact with someone who could be infected.
+Going to market in these times poses a risk of getting in close contact with someone who can be infected.
+Going to a public place in these times poses a risk of getting in close contact with someone who can be infected.
 To track proximity connections we can use TrackIT app.
-When for example you are grocery shopping, app is constantly scanning your environment and storing all scanned devices information.
+When you are grocery shopping app is constantly scanning your environment and stores other devices information to your local database so you don't have to be using data plans.
+To track proximity connections we can use TrackIT app.
+When you are grocery shopping, turn on the app and it will constantly be scanning your environment and stores other devices information to your local database so you don't have to be using celular data.

-For example,another person uses an android version of TrackIT, and it's located at the same place as you are.
+Another person uses an android version of TrackIT too, and it's located at the same place as you are.
+Anyone can use TarckIT including android users.
-Your device is advertising itself the whole time you are scanning so theother user can scan your device as well.
+Your device is advertising itself the whole time you are scanning so this other user can record your device as well.
+Your device is advertising itself the whole time you are scanning so this other user can record your device as well.

 After you connect to the internet ( ```keep in mind that app should at least be in the background not closed```) app connects to a server and syncs your stored sessions.
+After you connect to the internet ( ```keep in mind that app should at least be in the background not closed```) app connects to a server and syncs your stored sessions.

 Some days later, you have received notification that is stating that you have been in close proximity with someone who has tested **positive** for COVID-19.
+Some days later, you have received notification that is stating that you have been in close proximity with someone who has tested **positive** for COVID-19.

-You have been ordered to self-quarantine and report your symptoms trough your government suggested channel.
+Your direct order is to self-quarantine and reports your symptoms trough your government suggested channel.	if you receive such a notification it is a good idea to self-quarantine and report your symptoms trough your government suggested channel.

 Functionalities
 ---